-One way to guarantee that your ILR will be revoked is by leaving the country for two years or more.
+One way to guarantee that your ILR will be revoked is by returning resident visa after leaving the country for two years or more.
 If you fail to return to the UK in that timeframe, then your ILR will be cancelled automatically.

 There are other circumstances which might also see your ILR revoked, including if you’re found to have obtained your status by deception.
 This means that if the Home Office discovers you were dishonest in your visa application, then your ILR may be invalidated.